scrapy/scrapy/docs/topics/api.rst

     .. attribute:: request_fingerprinter

-        The generator of request fingerprints of this crawler.
+        The request fingerprint builder of this crawler.

         This is used from extensions and middlewares to build short, unique identifiers for requests.
 See :ref:`request-fingerprints`.